HHrisHikesHH/SpringBoot/Assignment/FEB/studentEventMangementSystem/readme.md

     List is used for storing the Model objects.

 ## Project Summary
-    This project Manages the Students data and Events Data.
+    This project Manages the Students data and Events Data and perfroms the following CRUD Operations when hit the API's
     We can perform following operations on Students data Add student // Adds new Student
         update student department // Updates existing student